Teaching and Learning

 Science and Digital Technologies

 Science is taught across the school in line with the NSW Education Standards Authority.
-Primary Connections is one component of the delivery of engaging science learning as well as STEAM (Science, Technology, Engineering, Arts and Mathematics) focused inquiry investigations.
-St Bede’s promotes creative and innovative use of technology that fosters engagement and investigation into subjects of study.
+Primary Connections is one component of the delivery of engaging science learning as well as STEAM (Science, Technology, Engineering, Arts and Mathematics) inquiry focused investigations.
+St Bede’s promotes creative and innovative use of technologies that foster engagement and investigation into subjects of study.
 The use of technology is a perfect research and communication tool in the creation of personal stories and also for student centred inquiry across curriculum areas.

 The study of Creative Arts is key to engaging students to inquire, communicate and express their responses to learning experiences.
 Students study Music, Dance, Drama and Visual Art in infants and primary rotations and also in focused lessons.
 There is optional access to private in-school piano, violin and cello lessons with a specialist teacher.
 The school participates in key creative experiences in Braidwood including the Braidwood Show, The Two Fires Festival, The Heritage Festival, The Braidwood Writers Festival and in school annual performances and exhibits.